caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 be set.
 The PAL will not select onboard RAM and will instead set XMEM bus signal.
 This can be used to select memory expansions.
 ```
-## Real-Time Interrupt
+## Real-Time Interrupt - Notes
 ```
 The real-time interupt causes an /NMI to happen at a rate of 16 Hz.

-The /NMI input is edge-sensitive, unlike /IRQ which is level sensitive, so it should be OK that this circuit keeps /NMI low for half the time.
+The /NMI input is edge-sensitive, unlike /IRQ which is level sensitive, so it should be OK that the implementation will keep /NMI low for half the time, as long as we dont someday need to share /NMI.

-The /NMI ISR simply counts ticks, which is enough to allow tracking of date and time.
+The /NMI ISR will simply counts ticks, which is enough to allow tracking of date and time.
 There's no battery backup, so current date and time must be provided on each powerup, either manually or via network.

+There's a design decision to be made regarding timekeeping: Rollover.
+With 16 ticks per second, the count gets big fairly quickly.
+If we kept count as a 16-bit value, it would roll over every 1.14 hours!
+(Not good enough for dates.)
+A 32-bit counter would roll over every 8.5 years, which is better, but what if we wanted a high-reliability hobbyist retrocomputer?
+A 64-bit counter would give us 365 million centuries!
+Aww yeah baby.

-Date and time aren't the main reason the timer was added, though.
+Despite the above rambles, date and time aren't even the main reason the real-time feature was added:

-In the use case where there is just a CPU card being used with a serial terminal, a timer is needed to properly differentiate between certain key presses.
-For example, when escape is pressed, a single 0x1b character is sent to the UART, but pressing cursor-up sends a sequence of three characters, starting with that same escape code: 0x1b, '[', 'A'.
+In the use-case I've been running up against with v0 is that when there is just a CPU card being used with a serial terminal.
+A timer is needed to properly differentiate between certain key presses.
+For example, when escape is pressed, a single 0x1b character is sent to the UART, but pressing cursor-up sends a sequence of three characters, starting with that same code: 0x1b, '[', 'A'.
 Most terminals use a timer to distinguish between single escape characters and ANSI escape sequences.
-I didn't want to implement this timeout with a software busy loop, and there's not enough room on the CPU card for dedicated clock/timer chips such as the DS1287 or W65C22, so I went with this simpler option.
+I didn't want to implement this timeout with a software busy loop, so work began on CPU card rev 2.
+There's not enough room on the board for dedicated clock/timer chip such as the DS1287 or W65C22, so I went with this simpler option.
 ```
 ## Address Decoding Notes
 ```